soz223/unibrainassistant.com/src/posts/index.md

-# UniBrain: A Unified Model for End-to-End Brain Imaging Analysis
+# UniBrain: A Unified Model for End-to-End Brain Imaging Processing and Analysis

 UniBrain-Assistant is an open-source, browser-based platform that integrates end-to-end deep learning into a fully conversational workflow for structural brain MRI analysis.
 We integrate UniBrain into an AI agent for fully automated sMRI preprocessing, analysis, and visualization, achieving a “one-click, done quick” protocol.
 It functions like a chatbot to invoke expert knowledge to facilitate interactive pipelines.